flagbase/flagbase/docs/README.md

 # Docs
-This repo contains all the markdown files that make up http://flagbase.com/docs.
+This folder contains all the markdown files that make up http://flagbase.com/docs.

 ## Contents
 1. [Intro](intro/1_overview.md)